 Legumes are simply indispensable in Turkish cuisine.
 White beans, chickpeas and red lentils are among the most used legumes in Turkish cuisines!
 Large white beans are used in many meze dishes with plenty of olive oil.

 Bulgur is easy to prepare and, like noodles and rice, has many uses – but lasts longer and is much healthier.
 By the way: Bulgur is not to be confused with couscous.
-Couscouse is originating from North Africa and it consists of moistened semolina made of durum wheat, while the Anatolian bulgur consists of pre-cooked durum wheat or spelled.
+Couscous is originating from North Africa and it consists of moistened semolina made of durum wheat, while the Anatolian bulgur consists of pre-cooked durum wheat.
 A very popular Turkish dish made with bulgur is kisir, a dish similar to Tabouli.